irllyliketoast/Financial-Bloom/README.md

 ## **Non-functional Requirements**
 - The system logs out the user after a certain amount of time of inactivity.
 - The system has a hash table that stores log-in information securely.
-- The system sends push notifications with tips, ideas, and encouragement.
 - The system has different plants for different categories of expenses.
-- Plants get smaller as the user’s priorities move away from their goals.
 - The system has a tutorial feature that users can view before signing up.
-- If the user closes their account, the system automatically deletes login info.
 - If someone enters an existing username, an "username already exists" error will pop up.
 - Password recovery feature for users.